SchnyderKay/M324/README.md

 **Luca:**

 Luca is developing the Continuous Deployment (CD) pipeline for AWS, utilizing micro cubes architecture to improve scalability and efficiency in deployments.

+#22.10.2024

+In the current meeting, we reviewed the status of the outstanding tasks and set priorities for the project.
+The most urgent task is completing the CD pipeline to streamline the development process.
+Another key focus is implementing a system to monitor key performance metrics, which will help track the project's progress.
+Two important documents also remain to be written: the meeting protocol and the business report, the latter of which depends on the finalized metrics.

+Individual Tasks:

+**Jan:**

+Jan is responsible for writing the meeting protocol to document the progress of the project.
+In addition, he will set up Aryan's project to help him get started.
+He is also tasked with investigating various options for the CD pipeline to determine the best solution for the team.
+Lastly, Jan will compare the estimated time against the actual time taken for tasks, which will help improve time management moving forward.

+**Kay:**

+Kay will assist Jan in exploring options for the CD pipeline, contributing to the analysis and decision-making process.
+She is also responsible for documenting the ticketing system, which is essential for collecting the necessary key performance metrics.
+Additionally, Kay will compare the estimated times with the real times to assess and improve the team's efficiency.

+**Aryan:**

+Aryan's main focus is completing the logger for tracking key performance metrics, which is crucial for monitoring and analyzing project data.
+If the logger isn't finished on time, Aryan will continue working on it until it's fully implemented.
+This task is vital for enabling accurate control of project metrics.

+**Luca:**

+Luca will continue working on expanding the CD pipeline, with support from Mr. Nussle.
+He will focus on developing and adjusting the pipeline to ensure it meets the project's requirements and runs smoothly.